The World’s Best Budgeting Apps: Spend Less, Save More

 OVERVIEW

 Setting up Goodbudget is pretty easy and straightforward.
 It has a simple, easy-to-use interface, but one of the biggest downsides is that your bank accounts aren’t automatically synced with the application.
-Still, it’s one of the best budgeting apps for couples because it allows for easy information sharing and uses the familiar envelope budgeting system.
+Still, it’s a great option for couples because it allows for easy information sharing and uses the familiar envelope budgeting system.
 You can synchronize your account with your partner’s and get your family’s finances in order with ease.
 It’s also useful for parents who want to teach their children how to budget.
 The free version of this app is great, albeit a little limited.
 You’re allowed to make only 10 envelopes, which might not be enough for everyone.
 Fortunately, the paid Plus version of the app has no such limitations.
 The Goodbudget website includes instructional videos on how to use the app, so you’re covered if you need help setting everything up.
 This app makes it easy to put your spending in perspective and adjust things based on your income and your debt - you can easily adjust the envelope allowances, and at the end of each month, you’ll see personalized reports to help you stay on track.
 Overall, it’s an excellent choice for families.

 • Affordable paid plan